 Nuthurst: Mostly a terrace of 17th century farmworkers' cottages, some brick, some half-timbered.
 The church of St Andrew is medieval but heavy-handedly restored.

 Please see the route here.

-After leaving the pub at 2 o'clock, we'll head off to Cook's Copse and Monk's Gate.
-We'll then ascend Hampshire Hill and enjoy more fine views.
-A footpath through Bushy Copse and Finche's Wood will lead back to a lane whereupon footpaths across gentle farmland will take us to Chesworth where we'll see the preserved farm with its historic breeds and extensive hedgerows.
+After leaving the pub at 2 o'clock, we'll head off to Finche's Copse and after ascending Hampshire Hill along a very muddy path, enjoy more fine views.
+Footpaths across gentle farmland will take us to Chesworth where we'll see the preserved farm with its historic breeds and extensive hedgerows.
 We'll then re-enter Horsham and retrace our steps along the Causeway, after which you can go shopping, go drinking, or go home.

 What to bring

 For your comfort and safety please be prepared for the anticipated weather and the terrain of the walk - keep in mind the following: